chapel-lang/chapel/doc/release/technotes/README.libraries.rst

 Finally, compilation of the C program involves some additional command line includes and links.
 The easiest way to get the right combination is by using the ``compileline --compile`` and ``compileline --libraries`` tools we provide.
-The compilation command would then look like this:
+The compilation command would then look like this (replacing myprog.c with the name of your C program):

 .. code-block:: sh